rrohm/ultraslim/README.md

 # ultraslim-js
 ## An "ultra slim" JavaScript MVVM library

-This is an "ultra slim" library for JavaScript UIs that follow (loosely) the Model-View-ViewModel architecture.
+This is an "ultra slim" library for JavaScript UIs that follows (loosely) the Model-View-ViewModel architecture.
 It was started as an evaluation of a minimalistic alternative to frameworks such as Angular.io.
 At present, it provides:

 - Routing
 - Templating